Sidd’s diary charting the jobs and processes which will ultimately see him returning to the road.

 Busy weekend in the barn at the beginning of the month both wheel stations, springs and shocks removed.
 With the wheel stations out of the way the front cross member and anti roll bar can also come off.
 Lots of cleaning and painting to do plus a bit of welding and at least 2 broken bolts to be replaced.

-Progress at the workshop this month.
+Second visit and more progress at the workshop this month.
 Engine mounts removed from front cross member , second calliper stripped, shocks repainted and fitted with new rubbers, rubber bump stops sourced, master cylinder stripped, top mount bolts replaced and cleaning painting of wheel station parts.

 Cross member, springs and the badly corroded parts sent off for shot blasting.

-Parts sourcing this month has identified the track rod ends as being the same as early land Rover, one on order to check.
+Parts sourcing this month has identified the track rod ends as being the same as early Land Rover, one on order to check.
 Swivel bushes are being replaced with poly bush set from an MGB kit while using the original spacer.
 Ebay turned up a collection of spare the most helpful parts being a top end gasket set with the head gasket which has definitely saved a few pounds.

 December 2021